vearutop/flatjsonl/README.md

         Buffer size (max length of file line) in bytes. (default 10000000) -case-sensitive-keys
         Use case-sensitive keys (can fail for SQLite).
-  -children-limit int
+  -children-limit value
-        Max number of unique child keys in arrays/objects, keep JSON is enabled for high cardinality parent, 0 for unlimited. (default 100)
+        Max number of unique child keys, keep JSON is enabled for high cardinality parent, 0 for unlimited, comma-separated for <object>,<array>, default 100,10.
   -concurrency int
-        Number of concurrent routines in reader. (default 28) -config string
+        Number of concurrent routines in reader. (default 8) -config string
         Configuration JSON value, path to JSON5 or YAML file.
   -csv string